Peter-Bel/Peter-Bel.github.io/essays/ui-frameworks.md

 ```
 The above code uses the <nav> statement to create a navbar.
 This simplifies things a lot since every other statement nested in the <nav> brackets are contained in the navbar and organized accordingly.

-# Experiences and Challenges

 # Final thoughts

 I don't find much utility in using UI frameworks at the moment.
 I've yet to learn how to properly use all the main functions provided by HTML and CSS.
 This makes implimenting a different UI framework both difficult and confusing.
+However, I do find that they can still provide some utility in my code.
+If I had a greater grasp of HTML and Bootstrap, I think it would make implimenting certain functions much easier.
+For now, it's a confusing yet useful tool in my code.